 Standard dog beds look like cushions or pillows and do not have edges or rims.
 They are available in many shapes, sizes, materials, and colors.
-Shapes typically include round, oval, rectangular and square.
+Shapes typically include round, oval, rectangular, and square.
 Many of these beds are covered with materials such as fleece, flannel, denim, faux suede, or microfiber.
-They often contain polyester filling and/or foam padding.
+They often contain a polyester filling and/or foam padding.
 Some beds are also filled with cedar chips to deter odors and insects.
-Standard dog beds range in quality from basic economy to... expensive designer versions.
+Standard dog beds range in quality from basic economy to expensive designer versions.
 Many have removable, washable covers.

 Nest beds work well for any kind of dog that likes to curl up or lean back.

 Much like nest beds, donut dog beds provide a rim or edge around the bed.
 This edge is a pillow-soft bolster that lets your dog really curl up and sink in.
 These beds are typically round or oval and made of very soft materials.
 Donut dog beds are extremely plush and some of the most cuddly dog beds available.
 Dogs love them!